VATSIM-UK/uk-controller-plugin/docs/UserGuide/Features/MissedApproaches.md

 If the button is `red`, then a missed approach is active for the selected aircraft.

 ## How do I know if a missed approach has happened?

+There are multiple ways to know if a missed approach has happened:

+- An audio alert
+- A visual cue on the radar display
+- A TAG item

+## TAG Item

+There is a TAG item named "Missed Approach Indicator".
+This will display "GO AROUND" if the aircraft in question has an active missed approach.

+## Audio Alert and Visual Cues

 There are a number of configurable options for missed approaches in the plugin.
 These are all configurable via the "Configure Missed Approaches" option of the `OP` menu.